kogisu/docker-node-pg/README.md

 ```
 This is not a shell scripting tutorial, so I will not go over this.
 All this does is create default credentials superUser `docker` (no password required) and database `docker`.
 It will also add additional credentials to the postgres db with the credentials provided in the `environment` property of the `docker-compose.yml` file.

+`POSTGRES_USER` and `POSTGRES_PASSWORD` are also added to the postgres docker container exclusively for the start script above and utilized as variables.

 ### Seed db
 As mentioned above, anything added in the mounted volume to `/docker-entrypoint-initdb.d` will be executed, including `*.sql`, `*.sql.gz`, or `*.sh` will be run.
 So we add our `schema.sql` file in the directory.